-Businessman and author Stephen R. Covey recognizes that there are many obstacles faced by leaders today, including the flaws of human nature.
-By channeling his own experiences, he outlines principals that help leaders become more effective and adaptable, and advance in their career by seizing opportunities.
-"The 7 Habits of Highly Effective People" (Free Press, 1989) empowers leaders through honest stories and disciplinary lessons.
+Businessman and author Stephen R. Covey recognizes the many obstacles leaders face today, including the flaws of human nature.
+By channeling his own experiences, he outlines principles to help leaders become more effective and adaptable, and to advance in their careers by seizing opportunities.
+The 7 Habits of Highly Effective People (Free Press, 1989) empowers leaders through honest stories and disciplinary lessons.

 3. Lean In: Women, Work, and the Will to Lead

-"Lean In" (Alfred A. Knopf, 2013) was written by the COO of Facebook, Sheryl Sandberg, specifically for women.
+Lean In (Alfred A. Knopf, 2013) was written by the COO of Facebook, Sheryl Sandberg, specifically for women.
 The business world can be intimidating for women, especially those in industries where the majority of leaders are men.
-In this now-famous book, Sandberg discusses the reasons why her fellow female professionals are struggling making progress in leadership.
+In this famous book, Sandberg discusses the reasons her fellow female professionals are struggling to make progress in leadership.
 She provides empowering solutions and inspiring ways to get more women in leadership positions.

-4. The Leadership Challenge: How to Make Extraordinary Things Happen in Organizations (6th Edition)
+4. The Leadership Challenge: How to Make Extraordinary Things Happen in Organizations

-"The Leadership Challenge" (John Wiley & Sons, 2017) is the 6th edition to its older publication, which sold more than 2 million copies in more than 20 languages.
-Authors James M. Kouzes and Barry Z. Posner conducted extensive research and discussed how to nurture leadership, and the difference between a good leader and a great leader.
-The new edition covers current organizational challenges, today's work trends and international examples of extraordinary leaders.
+The Leadership Challenge (Jossey-Bass, 2017) is the sixth edition of an older publication that sold more than 2 million copies in over 20 languages.
+Authors James M. Kouzes and Barry Z. Posner conducted extensive research to discuss how to nurture leadership, and the differences between a good leader and a great leader.
+The sixth edition covers current organizational challenges, today's work trends and international examples of extraordinary leaders.

-5. Leadership and Self-Deception: Getting Out of the Box Paperback (2nd Edition)
+5. Leadership and Self-Deception: Getting Out of the Box

-"Leadership and Self-Deception" (Berrett-Koehler Publishers, 2010) confronts the issues we create ourselves, like constraints and barriers that prevent us from reaching our full potential.
-The Arbinger Institute proved that through integrity and humility, you will become a better leader and individual, benefiting both your professional and personal life.
-They focused on concepts like team building, conflict resolution, personal growth and more.
+Leadership and Self-Deception (Berrett-Koehler Publishers, 2010) confronts the issues we create ourselves, like constraints and barriers that prevent us from reaching our full potential.
+The Arbinger Institute shows that through integrity and humility, you will become a better leader and individual, benefiting both your professional and personal life.
+The book focuses on concepts like team building, conflict resolution and personal growth.